 - In Earp and Lowenberger there are two black lines on the foot board.
 Place the bed spring between these lines in the centre position of the foot/headboard.

-- In DeCew and Residence 8, the platform should be placed at rung high enough to allow the dressers to fit underneath without touching the platform.
+- In DeCew and Residence 8, the platform should be placed at a rung high enough to allow the dressers to fit underneath without touching the platform.

 - Clear cupboards, drawers, cabinets and countertops, and wipe all surfaces clean.

 - Vacuum carpeted surfaces and wash hard floor surfaces.

 - Scrub the sink, toilet, and tub clean of soap residue, hair and buildup.